Optimal Spectral Recovery of a Planted Vector in a Subspace: Spectral Estimation of a Planted Vector

 \subsection{Estimation from a Gaussian Basis}

 First, let $v$ be a fixed vector in $\RR^N$.
 Under Model~\ref{mod:gauss}, to estimate the planted vector $v$, we consider the $n \times n$ matrix

 where $\yt_i^\top$ denotes the $i$th row of the observed matrix $\Yt$.
 Let $\tilde{\ub}$ be the leading eigenvector of $\Mt$.
 Then the vector $\Yt \tilde{\ub}$ is an estimator of the planted vector $v$.
-The following theorem gives conditions under which $\Yt \tilde{\ub}$ is guaranteed to be close to $v$ (up to a sign flip) with high probability.
+The following theorem gives conditions under which $\Yt \tilde{\ub}$ is guaranteed to be close to $v$ entrywise with high probability (up to a sign flip).